Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...... 10.Bc2

 TL;DR

-Written by
+Reviewed by

-Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
+Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3......
 10.Bc2: A Complete Guide

-Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
+Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3......
 10.Bc2 - Opening Moves

 Summary

 The Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
-10.Bc2 arises after 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Na5 10.Bc2 and falls under ECO code C96.
-With 365,959 Lichess games across all rating levels, it is a well-established opening choice.
+10.Bc2 begins with 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Na5 10.Bc2 (ECO C96).
+With 365,959 games on record, the patterns below come from the largest practical sample available.

 History and Notable Players

 It arises from the Ruy Lopez, Closed Defence: 1.e4 e5 2.Nf3...
 9.h3.
-Among the most prolific practitioners on the White side are Aleksandar Matanovic (44 games), Mikhail Tal (41 games), Vlastimil Jansa (38 games).
-On the Black side, notable exponents include Oleg M Romanishin (130 games), Borislav Ivkov (65 games), Bela Lengyel (62 games).
+On the White side, Aleksandar Matanovic (44 games), Mikhail Tal (41 games), Vlastimil Jansa (38 games) top the database.
+Notable Black exponents: Oleg M Romanishin (130 games), Borislav Ivkov (65 games), Bela Lengyel (62 games).

 Main Lines and Variations

-After 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Na5 10.Bc2, the main continuations include:
+The main branches off 1.e4 e5 2.Nf3 Nc6 3.Bb5 a6 4.Ba4 Nf6 5.0-0 Be7 6.Re1 b5 7.Bb3 0-0 8.c3 d6 9.h3 Na5 10.Bc2 include:

 Practice on Chessiverse